dev-hd11/BookNEXT/README.md

 # BookNEXT App

 An app to manage a book store's or publishing house's sales.
-Built with Next.js **Warning: This project is deprecated**
+Built with Next.js <br>
+### Warning: This project is deprecated

 ## Features :